Getting Started with the cf CLI

 Where:

-is the name of the service to create.HOSTNAME
+is the name of the service you want to create.HOSTNAME

 andPORT